JuMe87/meet/README.md

 ## FEATURE 3: SPECIFY NUMBER OF EVENTS

-### SCENARIO 1:WHEN USER HASN'T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER
+### SCENARIO 1: When user hasn't specified a number, 32 is the default number

 **User Story**: